-Any Theory of Rationality is normative – it describes how a rational agent should evaluate beliefs, not how they in fact evaluate them.
+Any Theory of Rationality is normative – it describes how a rational agent should evaluate beliefs, not (only) how they in fact evaluate them.

 a reflective equilibrium concerning its merits – we think it is

 the most reasonable account in the light of practical experience, that